UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/features.md

   - [x] Instructors are able to create/edit/remove categories within a class (to organize assignments by category)
   - [x] Instructors will be able to view, create, delete, publish and otherwise modify assignments
   - [x] Instructors will be able to view, create, delete, publish and otherwise modify rubrics
-  - [x] Instructors are able to reply to any comments for an assignment
   - [x] Instructors are able to leave feedback on student assignments and reviews
   - [x] Instructors will be able to randomly assign peer reviewers for individual assignments
   - [x] Instructors will be able to release peer review feedback